DoctorMcKay/sentry-bot-documentation/src/settings.md

 Choose a channel, and Sentry will create private notification threads underneath it.
-While it's not required, it's recommended that you disable **Send Messages in Threads** permission for @everyone (with an overwrite to enable it for Sentry Bot) in this channel, so users don't get confused and think they are messaging a moderator.
+While it's not required, it's recommended that you disable **Send Messages in Threads** permission for @everyone (with an overwrite to enable it for Sentry Bot) in this channel, so members don't get confused and think they are messaging a moderator.

 ### Thread Name